dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 Let's walk through the user journey:

-1. A user logs into Backstage using their GitHub credentials
+1. A user logs into Backstage using their GitHub credentials.
 ![](/images/blog/backstage-user-journey-1.png)

-2. The user navigates to the "Create" page and selects the "Deploy Confluent Cloud Environment" template
+2. The user navigates to the "Create" page and selects the "Deploy Confluent Cloud Environment" template.
 ![](/images/blog/backstage-user-journey-2.png)

-3. The user fills in the form with his/her desired environment name
+3. The user fills in the form with his/her desired environment name.
 ![](/images/blog/backstage-user-journey-3.png)

-4. The system creates a new GitHub repository with Terraform code
+4. The system creates a new GitHub repository with Terraform code.
 ![](/images/blog/backstage-user-journey-4.png)

-5. The new environment is registered in the Backstage catalog
+5. The new environment is registered in the Backstage catalog.
 ![](/images/blog/backstage-user-journey-5.png)

 6. GitHub Actions runs the Terraform code to provision the Confluent Cloud environment.
 The user can see the progress in the CI/CD tab of the backstage app.